nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 ## Note: Only dplyr is explicitly loaded.
 Other library functions are called with explicit namespace (e.g. LIBRARYNAME::FUNCTION)
-library(dplyr) # Ensure infix operator is available, methods should still reference dplyr namespace otherwise
+library(dplyr) # Ensure infix operator is available, methods should still reference dplyr namespace otherwise options(dplyr.summarise.inform = FALSE) # Don't print out '`summarise()` has grouped output by 'group'.
+You can override using the `.groups` argument.'

 # Define path to runsheet
 runsheet <- "/path/to/runsheet/{OSD-Accession-ID}_microarray_v{version}_runsheet.csv"

+# If using custom annotation, define path to directory containing annotation file and config
+local_annotation_dir <- NULL # <path/to/custom_annotation>

 ## Set up output structure